Second Order $L^\infty$ Variational Problems and the $\infty$-Polylaplacian: Abstract

 In this paper we initiate the study of $2$nd order variational problems in $L^\infty$, seeking to minimise the $L^\infty$ norm of a function of the hessian.
 We also derive and study the respective PDE arising as the analogue of the Euler-Lagrange equation.
 Given $\mathrm{H}\in C^1(\mathbb{R}^{n\times n}_s)$, for the functional

 the associated equation is the fully nonlinear $3$rd order PDE

 Special cases arise when $\mathrm{H}$ is the Euclidean length of either the full hessian or of the Laplacian, leading to the $\infty$-Polylaplacian and the $\infty$-Bilaplacian respectively.
 We establish several results for \eqref{1} and \eqref{2}, including existence of minimisers, of absolute minimisers and of ``critical point" generalised solutions, proving also variational characterisations and uniqueness.
 We also construct explicit generalised solutions and perform numerical experiments.
-Our analysis utilises the recently proposed by the first author theory of $\mathcal{D}$-solutions.